TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 All links go to DDD in a TCRC.

-Generally speaking, most Vindicators will want 2 tracking/1 opti link.
+Generally speaking, most DDD's will want 2 tracking/1 opti link, while HHH's should get 1 opti each.
 DDD/HHH will be listed in the fleet MOTD.

 ## Sites